Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits

-As stated in previous sections, we cannot perform rotations about the z axis of the Bloch sphere directly, but we can use our EPR pulses about the x and y axes to produce the required single-qubit unitaries.
+As stated in previous sections, we cannot perform rotations about the $z$ axis of the Bloch sphere directly, but we can use our EPR pulses about the $x$ and $y$ axes to produce the required single-qubit unitaries.

 The CZ gate can be turned into a CNOT gate by simply applying a Hadamard on the target qubit before and after the application of the CZ.
 Such an interaction affects the electron spin basis states, and not the adiabatic basis states to which we have designated our logical qubits.
 Therefore, we must apply our electronic two-qubit gates in the high-field limit where mixing is suppressed, and where there is a high fidelity between the adiabatic basis and spin basis.
-A consequence of this is that the energy difference between different eigenstates will be very large and, as is well known \cite{AndersonIsing}, if $|E_i -E_{i+1}| >> J$, the Heisenberg interaction between the two effectively becomes an Ising interaction $J\hat S_z^1 \otimes\hat S_z^2$.
-To use the above scheme of producing entangling two-qubit gates between all 4 eigenstates in each of the two adjacent sites, we would have to establish a very strong $J$.
+A consequence of this is that the energy difference between different eigenstates will be very large and, as is well known \cite{AndersonIsing}, if $|E_i -E_{i+1}| \gg J$, the Heisenberg interaction between the two effectively becomes an Ising interaction $J\hat S_z^1 \otimes\hat S_z^2$.
+To use the above scheme of producing entangling two-qubit gates between all four eigenstates in each of the two adjacent sites, we would have to establish a very strong $J$.

 Alternatively, we can set $B_i$ and $B_{i+1}$ to be sufficiently different, and $J$ small enough, such that we only get an Ising interaction between all relevant eigenstates.
 It is in fact easier to produce the CZ and CNOT gates with an Ising interaction, as it only requires one exchange operation and not two as in the case of the Heisenberg interaction \cite{XYtwoqubit,Makhlin}.